zalmoxes-laran/3D-survey-collection-doc/docs/how-to/digital-replica/phase-3-texturing.rst

 .. note::

-   The script reads all OBJ files from the selected folder.
+   The tool reads all OBJ files from the selected folder.
 Ensure only the segmented tiles are present in meshpoly/ before running the import.

 **3.4 Automatic Texturing**

 Now apply high-resolution textures using the texture formula:

-1. **Tools > Run Script**
-2. Select ``texturize_it.py``
+1. **3DSC Metashape Tools > Texturing > Texturize Models**
-3. The script calculates the optimal number of textures per tile using the **Demetrescu-d'Annibale texture resolution formula**.
+2. The tool calculates the optimal number of textures per tile using the **Demetrescu-d'Annibale texture resolution formula**.
 For a complete derivation and worked examples, see :doc:`/explanation/texture-resolution-formula`.